BrightcoveOS/android-player-samples/android-exoplayer-samples/README.md

 2. Include steps to reproduce the problem.
 3. Include the version of Android and manufacturer of the device(s) you are testing on.
 4. Include a full logcat of the execution of your sample application demonstrating the problem.
+5. Include any screenshots that help to demonstrate the problem.